-North Carolina is home to over 50 lakes, ranging from the vast 520 mile shoreline of Lake Norman with 10 boat ramps to tiny Wolf Creek Lake tucked away in the Smoky Mountains.
+The state's many lakes range from the vast 520 mile shoreline of Lake Norman, to tiny Wolf Creek Lake tucked away in the Smoky Mountains.

 There are numerous lakes in the area, many of which are surrounded and protected by the Nantahala National Forest, Great Smoky Mountains National Park, and the Pisgah National Forest.

-These lakes boast deep, clean, cold water while surrounded by forested mountain views that are just as pristine as the water.
+These lakes boast deep, clean, cold water surrounded by forested mountain views that are just as pristine as the water.

 Central North Carolina provides large, man-made lakes that are easily accessible by nearby major cities.

-There are plenty of opportunities to take advantage of North Carolina’s natural beauty, with over 30 state parks; many of which are located on or around state lakes.
+The state is home to more than 30 state parks; many of which are located on or around state lakes.

 Whether it's a quiet getaway to the mountains, a family adventure on a popular lake, or a retreat near the coast, North Carolina has a lake that is right for you!